tverlaan/timmo.immo/priv/pages/now.md

 I'm working as a Lead Software Developer at [Wuunder](wearewuunder.com).
 Growing and improving our logistics platform and expanding to multiple countries in Europe.

+## Recently moved 🏡

+Me and my family recently moved and are doing a lot of work ourselves.
+This definitely puts a strain on other things, but it's so much worth it.
+Next up is the bathroom.

 ## Reading 📖

-I just started reading [Scaling Up](https://scalingup.com) by Verne Harnish.
-I haven't decided on my next fictional book yet.
+I am still reading [Scaling Up](https://scalingup.com) by Verne Harnish and I started reading The Circle.
+I've seen the movie, but a book brings a different kind of perspective on things.

-I just finished [Humankind: A Hopeful History / De Meeste Mensen Deugen](https://decorrespondent.nl/demeestemensendeugen) by Rutger Bregman.
-I can recommend this one if you're looking for a positive perspective on the human species and the world.
-I also re-read a book I read probably ~20 years ago; [The World of Null A](https://en.wikipedia.org/wiki/The_World_of_Null-A) by A. E. van Vogt.
-If you're into SciFi check it out :).

 ## Van conversion 🚌

-We're getting closer to a point in which the van will look finished.
-The roof goes up in a few weeks.
-We also did quite some work on the kitchen and some cabin space.
+The van is currently on hold due to our house move.
+We're still excited to continue with it ASAP.
 Progress can be followed on the photo sharing website.

-_June 2021_
+_March 2022_